Some say is a matter of just luck, but some others have shared the best tricks to bring new playlist followers.

 While doing that, I realized something… What happens when you spend hours curating an amazing playlist, with incredible artists, you post on your social media, you tell all your friends… and then no one listens to it?

 What can you do to change that?
 How do I get more playlist followers?
 Is there a way I can get new followers on my playlist?
-Should I tell more friends about it?
-Is there a secret trick to get more Spotify playlist followers?
+How to see who follows you on Spotify to better understand your audience?

 Well, Spotify, similarly to all social media platforms, has an algorithm.
 A system in which they promote the content created on Spotify.